titilda/appunti/Numerical Linear Algebra/index.md

 $$
 :::

-The following theorem resumes three contitions that are sifficient to prove convergence in various cases.
+The following theorem resumes three contitions that are sufficient to prove convergence in various cases.

 ::: {.callout .callout-theorem title="Sufficient conditions for convergence"}
 - If $A$ is strictly diagonally dominant by columns, then both methods are convergent;